holo-q/thauten/README.md

 ## Results and Evaluation

-Thauten models are evaluated on:
+Thauten models will be evaluated on:

+- **Compression Efficiency**: Ability to represent information symbolically.
+- **Compression Flexibility**: Ability to invent compressed notations optimal for each domain.
-- **Reasoning Benchmarks**: Performance on complex logical tasks
+- **Reasoning Benchmarks**: Performance on complex logical tasks when working natively in compressed representations.
-- **Compression Efficiency**: Ability to represent information symbolically
-- **Cognitive Flexibility**: Success with novel cognitive fence combinations
+- **Cognitive Flexibility**: Success with novel cognitive fence combinations.
-- **Meta-Learning**: Capability to evolve new reasoning strategies
+- **Meta-Learning**: Capability to evolve new reasoning strategies developped in context out of cognitive primitives we trained.

+This section with later demonstrate results and successes.

 ## Theoretical Foundation

 This project implements concepts from the Semiodynamics Framework.
 For comprehensive theoretical details, see [`docs/framework.md`](docs/framework.md).
+This project implements the first pillar of the [super-intelligence zip project](https://github.com/holo-q/zip/), head over to learn more.

 ## Contributing

+Since we are very short on resources, we will be infinitely grateful for any compute grant or resources contributed.
+All work and research produced by HOLO-Q will always remain open-source.

+Since all capabilities depend on the compression experiment's initial success, contributions should focus on training various different models with train-compressor.py and attempting to get a working prototype.
+This capability may only emerge in larger models!

-Contributions should focus on:
+Contributions to the code should follow the style.
-- Novel GRPO training techniques
-- Cognitive fence design and optimization
-- Integration with Verifiers library
-- Experimental validation of reasoning capabilities
-- Analysis of emergent cognitive behaviors
+Each training script should be high quality and user-friendly to make reproducing these experiments as confusion-free as possible in the future.

 ## Citation